gitlabhq/gitlabhq/doc/workflow/repository_mirroring.md

 Similarly to the pull mirroring, since the upstream repository functions as a mirror to the repository in GitLab, you are advised not to push commits directly to the mirrored repository.
-Instead, all changes will end up in the mirrored repository whenever commits are be pushed to GitLab, or when a [forced update](#forcing-an-update) is initiated.
+Instead, all changes will end up in the mirrored repository whenever commits are pushed to GitLab, or when a [forced update](#forcing-an-update) is initiated.

 Pushes into GitLab are automatically pushed to the remote mirror 5 minutes after they come in.